plasoc/axiplasma/README.md

 ### File Structure

-Take note of the Plasma-SoC's file structure.
+Take note of the Plasma-SoC's file structure shown below.
+For the sake of brevity, many of the sources are omitted from the structure.
+However, understand that the files not shown are still needed.
+Please see the sources themselves for more information.

 + hdl --- All the VHDL hardware sources.
    + plasma --- Steve Rhoads' Plasma MLite Core.